-The Superior-Greenstone District School board has developed a partnership with other community providers to develop a pre-screening program for students who are entering kindergarten.
+The Superior-Greenstone District School board has developed a partnership with community providers to develop a pre-screening program for students who are entering kindergarten.
 These community providers offer services in the area of family support, medical/health care, childcare and education.
-The program, which is known as "Fair Start" is aimed at helping to identify those children who may be in need of early identification and on-going assessment in the following developmental areas:
+The program, which is known as "Ages & Stages" is aimed at helping to identify those children who may be in need of early identification and on-going assessment in developmental and/or social/emotional areas.